- Do I need to take an appointment, or can I just go directly to the parlor?

 - Is it possible to see the deceased before the cremation without having him embalmed?

 It is possible to see the deceased before cremation.
 Although, it has to be done rapidly.
-According to the law, it has to be done before 18 hours after the time of death.
 This is a private short duration visitation where only immediate family members are allowed, since it is not a public viewing.

 A counsellor of the Complexe Funéraire Châteauguay will guide you through the process and answer your questions on the procedure.

 - Does the deceased have to be embalmed before cremation?

 No, it is not necessary to be embalmed before being cremated.
 After we proceed with the transfer from your place of death to the parlor, you will be put in your cremation container and kept in the refrigerated unit until you are cremated.

 - Do you have any suggestions for the necessary clothing for a viewing?